I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 Intuition.

-Insight (insight), which replaces reflections;
+Insight (illumination), which replaces reflection;

 Time and place.